Butler, Dragic lead Heat over Suns 124-108

 Phoenix: Rookie guard Ty Jerome missed his eighth straight game with a sprained right ankle. … The Suns came into the game ranked first in the league with assists on 67.4 percent of their field goals.
 They had 22 assists on 37 field goals against the Heat.

-Miami: Starting guard Justise Winslow didn’t play because of a headache.
-Udonis Haslem and Dion Waiters both missed the game with a stomachache.
+Miami: The Heat said after the game that guard Justise Winslow was diagnosed with a concussion.
+He didn’t play on Thursday with what the initially said was a headache … Udonis Haslem and Dion Waiters both missed the game with a stomachache.
 Derrick Jones Jr. played nine minutes in the first half but didn’t return in the second half with a left hip strain. … Butler shot 9 of 10 from the field in the first half, including 2 of 2 from 3-point range.
 He was also 10 of 10 on free throws.

 UP NEXT